cometbft/cometbft/docs/core/configuration.md

 # NOTE: Any path below can be absolute (e.g. "/var/myawesomeapp/data") or
 # relative to the home directory (e.g. "data").
 The home directory is
-# "$HOME/.tendermint" by default, but could be changed via $TMHOME env variable
+# "$HOME/.cometbft" by default, but could be changed via $CMTHOME env variable
 # or --home cmd flag.

 #######################################################################